 What Trello Is Lacking

-Limited Project Views: Trello is known for its Kanban boards, making it an excellent option for Kanban project management.
+Limited project views: Trello is known for its Kanban boards, making it an excellent option for Kanban project management.
 Beyond that, Trello’s other project views are fairly limited to similar project management solutions at the same price point.

 This is especially true with the entry-level plans, where Kanban is the only view available.
 This is fine for simple, linear projects that don’t have lots of moving parts.
 But it’s not ideal for projects that need more granular insights.

-Limited Reporting: Unlike other project management tools on the market, Trello does not offer reporting and analytics out-of-the-box.
+Basic reporting: Unlike other project management tools on the market, Trello does not offer reporting and analytics out-of-the-box.
 Project managers won’t have the luxury of seeing how their team is performing or getting actionable insights related to the big picture.
 Trello does offer reporting tools through Power-Ups, but that’s not quite the same as a project management solution within built-in reporting.

-Not Ideal For Complex Projects: Trello is great for project visualization and task management through tasks that go through a linear projection.
+Won’t work for complex projects: Trello is great for project visualization and task management through tasks that go through a linear projection.
 But it lacks features to meet the needs of agile teams that use project management software for daily workflows.

 For example, you can’t attach tasks to subtasks, create roadmaps, or review iterations.
 Trello probably isn’t the best option for complex projects, agile teams, and software developers.
 (If you need a package that is better at complex projects, check out our breakdown of the best Trello alternatives.)

-Lots of Paid Add-Ons: While we like the ability to extend Trello’s capabilities with Power-Ups, it’s worth noting that most of these extensions will cost extra.
+Lots of paid add-ons: While we like the ability to extend Trello’s capabilities with Power-Ups, it’s worth noting that most of these extensions will cost extra.
 You won’t necessarily need to add Power-Ups to get the most out of Trello.
 But if you’re considering these perks while you’re evaluating the tool, just be aware that they’ll add to your total cost.

-Hard to Track Multiple Projects Simultaneously: Trello does a great job of organizing each project into its own board.
+Hard to track multiple projects simultaneously: Trello does a great job of organizing each project into its own board.
 But for those of you who are working on multiple boards at once, it’s not easy to see the status of everything in one place.
 You do have the option to track all of the cards that you’ve been assigned across all boards.
 But this isn’t quite the same as seeing a bird’s-eye view of each project or seeing what’s in the pipeline prior to getting assigned to you.

-Limited Support: If you’re on a free Trello plan, you’ll need to rely strictly on community forums for support.
+Limited support: If you’re on a free Trello plan, you’ll need to rely strictly on community forums for support.
 This isn’t ideal, but it’s tough to complain if you’re not paying anything.
 However, even Trello’s paid plans don’t come with the highest level of support.

 At the Standard tier, support is only available during local business hours.
 You’ll get 24 hours of support at the Premium tier, but it’s only five days per week.
 24/7 support isn’t unlocked until you reach the Enterprise level—which most Trello users aren’t on.
 While the limited support isn’t a deal breaker, it could be a pain if you need help doing something after hours or over the weekend.

-No Native Time Tracking: Tracking time spent on tasks and projects is crucial for managing resources, human capital, project planning, billing, and so much more.
+No native time tracking: Tracking time spent on tasks and projects is crucial for managing resources, human capital, project planning, billing, and so much more.
 Unfortunately, Trello doesn’t provide any built-in time-tracking function.
 You’ll get this with other Atlassian products, like Jira Software, but not with Trello.
+You’ll need to use Trello power-ups to add time-tracking functionality to cards, so it’s still possible to achieve what you’re looking for.
+But this isn’t quite the same as having it as a built-in function.

-Limited Admin Features: Compared to other project management tools on the market, Trello’s administrative features are definitely lacking and somewhat non-existent at certain plan tiers.
+Limited admin features: Compared to other project management tools on the market, Trello’s administrative features are definitely lacking and somewhat non-existent at certain plan tiers.
 You’ll have control over the basics—like adding or removing users, converting guests to team members, managing workspace information, and setting boards to public or private.

 You won’t get any roles or permission management settings until you reach the Premium tier.
 Organization-wide permissions aren’t available unless you’re on an Enterprise plan.
 At the Enterprise level, you get some additional admin features unlocked in the form of a power-up.
 But overall, you don’t have a ton of administrative control.